Education

 Welcome to the SMFM Podcast Series!

-The SMFM Podcast launched in February 2018 to highlight a range of topics that touch MFM.
+The SMFM Podcast Series launched in February 2018 to highlight a range of topics that touch MFM.
 From congenital heart disease to mental illness, 3D ultrasound, preventing burnout and more, new episodes are released monthly.
 This series is available through iTunes and Google Play as well as this website.
 Subscribe to the SMFM Podcast Series on your mobile device today!
-If you would like to submit a topic for consideration, leave a comment, or are interested in being a guest on our podcast series, please contact Gabrelle Taylor at gtaylor@smfm.org.
+If you would like to submit a topic for consideration, leave a comment, or are interested in being a guest on our podcast series, please contact educationdept@smfm.org.

 Podcasts

-- Contains 2 Component(s)
+Contains 2 Component(s) Recorded On: 03/17/2025

 -